nv-legate/legate.core/BUILD.md

 The build of UCX available on conda might not include support for the particular networking hardware on your machine (or may not be optimally tuned for such).
-In that case you may want to use an environment file generated with `--no-ucx`, get UCX from another source (e.g. MOFED, or the system-level package manager, or compiled manually from source), and pass the location of your installation to `install.py` (if necessary) using `--with-ucx`.
+In that case you may want to use an environment file generated with `--no-ucx`, get UCX from another source (e.g. MOFED, the system-level package manager, or compiled manually from source), and pass the location of your installation to `install.py` (if necessary) using `--with-ucx`.